nazunalika/linux-guide-and-hints/source/centos/freeipa.rst

 If you want to further verify users and groups after the above succeeds, open up the directory utility again.
 Click "Directory Editor", ensure you are searching for "users" and check that they appear in a list on the right hand side, optionally doing a search.
 In a default setup, you shouldn't need an account to do (some) anonymous lookups.
 If you changed that in any way, you will need to create a readonly system account in cn=sysaccounts,cn=etc.

-In a terminal, you will need to create the home directories via the createmobileaccount command. [#f2]_
+Login to the account for the first time from the login screen.
+Once the setup has complete, log out and back to a login account.
+In a terminal, you will need to make a mobile account.[#f2]_

 .. code-block:: shell

-   % sudo /System/Library/CoreServices/ManagedClient.app/Contents/Resources/createmobileaccount -n username -P
+   % sudo /System/Library/CoreServices/ManagedClient.app/Contents/Resources/createmobileaccount -n username

-Log out and login as your IPA user.
-It should succeed.
-It takes a few moments, but you will eventually see the first login prompts that require you to hit next a couple of times.
-You'll get a fresh desktop.
+   # Press enter
+   # OPTIONAL: Allow the mobile account to be an administrator
+   % sudo dscl . -append /Groups/admin GroupMembership username

-Log out and go back to your local account.
-Go to system preferences, users & groups, find the account, set it as an administrator of the machine.
+Go to system preferences, users & groups and ensure the account is a mobile account.

+**Note**: If you want groups from IPA to resolve to the system, you'll need to enable the compat tree when using this setup (RFC2307).

 .. warning:: Password Notes